 The origin of Halloween can be traced back to Christianity and it’s a popular celebration on October 31.
-Halloween is observed in a number of countries like Europe, Asia, United States and Canada.
+Halloween is observed in a number of countries like Europe, Asia, the United States, and Canada.

 In fact, some of these countries have overtaken the American design.
-Unfortunately today, people are more concerned about consuming foods and products and have neglected the true reason and purpose of Halloween celebration.
-Therefore let’s take a look into Halloween.
+Unfortunately today, people are more concerned about consuming foods and products and have neglected the true reason and purpose of the Halloween celebration.
+Therefore let’s take a look at Halloween.

-The Allhallowtide is the father of Halloween celebration observed on October 31 2017, the Hollows celebration observed on November 1 2017 and the Day of the Dead observed on the 2nd of November.
-The Allhallowtide is the occasion to honor the dead, including the saints, martyrs and all faithful Christians that have departed.
+The Allhallowtide is the father of the Halloween celebration observed on October 31, 2017, the Hollows celebration observed on November 1 2017 and the Day of the Dead observed on the 2nd of November.
+The Allhallowtide is the occasion to honor the dead, including the saints, martyrs, and all faithful Christians that have departed.

 It’s saddening that vandalism takes place in the cemeteries during this time.
 We tend to forget the importance and essence of the occasion.
 We find it fun to dress up and merry and we have forgotten the importance of the holiday period.

 I believe by now, you know the reason behind the Allhallowtide.
 Are you willing to celebrate it in truth?
 How do you feel about the way people celebrate the Halloween holiday today?
-Please drop your comments in the comment box below.
-I would love to read your views.
+Feel free to comment in the comment section below.
+I would love to hear from you.